agmstech/orchard_ventures/README.md

 ## 📁 Files

 - `orchard-3d.html` — the main 3D app.
-- `orchard-ventures.html` — an earlier, lighter 2.5D version (optional; remove this line if you don't include it).

 ## 📄 License

 Released under the MIT License — free to use, modify, and share.
-Add a `LICENSE` file to make it official.